K0nstantini/ton-args-web/README.md

-# Bet on evertythin with TON
+# Bet on Everything with TON